-Overcoming infertility depression when you can’t conceive a baby is an ongoing process.
-You’ll never be totally over it, but you can learn how to live without getting pregnant.
+Learning how to overcome infertility depression when you can’t conceive a baby is an ongoing process.
+You may never totally, completely accept the idea of never having kids…but you can learn how to live fully without getting pregnant.

 Listen to what works for other couples who can’t get pregnant

 Do you have any friends, family members, or acquaintances who overcame infertility depression?
 Talk to them.
 Seek different perspectives, other people’s opinions, and sound advice.

 Let go of the words “never” and “always”

 Just because you’re not pregnant now doesn’t mean you’ll never get pregnant!
 Just because you’re struggling to overcome infertility depression now doesn’t mean you’ll always feel sad or anxious.
 It may help to remember that this is a stage that won’t last forever.
 Something will change in your life.